Aceik/ImageCompression/README.md

 <img src='https://img.shields.io/github/license/Aceik/ImageCompression.svg' />
 <img src='https://img.shields.io/github/languages/code-size/Aceik/ImageCompression.svg' />

 Compress your Sitecore library with the Tiny PNG API.
-Crunch image to improve you page speed.
+Crunch images to improve you page speed.

 ## What does it do ?